 This subtle mechanical variation is the secret behind why some clippers are better for bulk removal while others are masters of the seamless blend.
 Understanding this is crucial because it explains why one tool might give you a perfectly smooth finish while the other excels at creating soft, textured blends.
 It’s not just about the length you’re leaving behind; it’s about the shape of each individual hair tip and how that contributes to the overall style.
 Once you grasp how the cutting angles vary, you can make more intentional choices to achieve the precise results your clients are looking for, whether it's a sharp fade or a seamless taper.

-Parallel vs. Angled Cutting Methods
+Parallel vs. Angled Cuts: What's the Difference?

 When you use an adjustable clipper with a guard, the blade cuts the hair at roughly a 45-degree angle.
 This leaves each strand with a slightly pointed tip.
 While it might seem like a minor detail, this angled cut affects how the hair sits and feels.
 In contrast, a detachable blade cuts more parallel to the scalp, much like shears do.
 This creates a blunter, cleaner end on the hair strand.
 This fundamental difference in the cutting action is why the two tools produce such distinct textures and finishes, even when using guards or blades of the same length.

-How Each Clipper Affects the Final Look
+How Your Clipper Choice Affects the Final Cut

 The cutting angle directly translates to the visual outcome of the haircut.
 Because detachable blades provide a shear-like cut, the hair lays down more naturally and appears smoother against the head.
 This is why hair cut with a detachable blade often looks shorter than hair cut to the same length with an adjustable clipper and guard.
 The hair simply doesn't stick out as much.
 The pointed tips left by adjustable clippers and trimmers can create a slightly softer, more textured appearance, which is often ideal for blending and tapering where you don't want harsh lines.